james-lomax/the-last-compiler/the-last-compiler/markdown-parser.md

     - Otherwise, if the heading level is more than 1 greater than the current_level:
         - Fail with an error
 - If the item is a paragraph:
-    - Create a TextBlock with the paragraph text - render markdown completely from this AST node (we don't care about the structure within the paragraph)
+    - Create a TextBlock with the paragraph text - render markdown completely from this AST node (we don't care about the structure within the paragraph).
+Use the code below with InlineMarkdownRenderer to render the paragraph block as a string properly.
     - Add this TextBlock to the children of the current_section
 - If the item is a list:
     - Create a TextBlock with the list text - render markdown completely from this AST node (we don't care about the structure within the paragraph)